Duncan Campbell (journalist, born 1944): Background

-Campbell is married to the British actress Julie Christie; they have lived together since 1979, but the date they married is not clear.
-In January 2008, several news outlets reported that the couple had quietly married in India in November 2007, which Christie called "nonsense", adding: "I have been married for a few years.
+Campbell was married to Academy Award winning actress Julie Christie, whom he met in 1978 at Dingwalls club in Camden Town, north London; they lived together from 1979 onwards, and married in 2005.
+In January 2008, several news outlets reported that the couple had just had a "secret marriage" in India, which Christie dismissed as "nonsense", saying: "I have been married for a few years.
 Don't believe what you read in the papers."